cobi-bike/DevKit-UI/README.md

 # Quick start
-The COBI DevKit-UI library is a collection of the most common web UI elements, maily supposed to be used for building [COBI DevKit settings and manual pages](https://github.com/cobi-bike/DevKit#-settings-for-your-module).
+The COBI DevKit-UI library is a collection of the most common web [UI components](#ui-components), maily supposed to be used for building [COBI DevKit settings and manual pages](https://github.com/cobi-bike/DevKit#-settings-for-your-module).
 All elements are touch enabled, animated and responsive to provide a nice native (mobile) experience.
 The lib also comes with a shared COBI CSS style according to the COBI CI, so it blends perfectly in with the COBI native app when used for your own [COBI DevKit](https://github.com/cobi-bike/DevKit) module.
 In addition more complex components are provided to build for COBI module settings or manual page.
 See [Demo examples](#demo-examples).

 It's dead simple to integrate into your project.
 All you have to do is just include `cobi-style.css` and `cobi-style.js` files to your project!